Alok0320/Parallex-Website/README.md

 # Parallex-Website
-This project shows parallex effect and made using HTML &amp; CSS.
+This project shows parallex effect and made using HTML and CSS.
+Main Learnings--
+     Persepective
+     Transformations